maxcoh3n/cse110-w21-group10/admin/meetings/020621 pitch2&pipeline.md

 ## Decisions

-Various decisions on UI included in diagrams

-We will have last-minute extra meeting for pipeline
+- We will conduct standups via excel spreadsheet
+- assign pipeline tasks
+- meeting on monday to finish up pipeline